-Before visiting Malacca, I knew that it was an historic, World Heritage-listed city and that it was located on the banks of a river, with a waterwheel and boats on the river (not to mention its Dutch colonial heritage) lending it an Amsterdam-esque vibe.
+Before visiting Malacca in Malaysia, I knew that it was an historic, World Heritage-listed city and that it was located on the banks of a river, with a waterwheel and boats on the river (not to mention its Dutch colonial heritage) lending it an Amsterdam-esque vibe.
 But after staying for a few days, one of the highlights for me (along with the beautiful street art), were the number of cool cafes, great places for retreating from the tropical heat and relaxing with a cool juice or an evening beer, maybe staying for a meal.
 Here’s my favourite five!

 1. The Daily Fix